Getting Started FAQs

 Related article: How to log in to 23andMe and download raw data.

 How do I look up a SNP (rs id) in AncestryDNA data?

 You must download your raw data file from AncestryDNA before you can look up an SNP.
 Once downloaded and unzipped, it will be a text file.
-While you can search a text file for the specific data, it is easiest for future searches to go ahead in import it into an Excel file.
+While you can search a text file for the specific data, it is easiest for future searches to go ahead and import it into an Excel file.
 Once in Excel, you can search your data using the Find command in Excel.
-If you need specific step-by-step instructions, please read over
+Please read over the article listed below if you need specific step-by-step instructions.

 Related article: How to log in and download your AncestryDNA raw data.